-CHILD DEVELOPMENT 7 Introduction to Curriculum in Early Childhood Education I 3 UNITS- (CSU)
+Introduction to Curriculum in Early Childhood Education I 3 UNITS- (CSU)

-Prerequisite: CH DEV 2
+Prerequisite: CH DEV 1 and 2

-Students learn and develop the knowledge and skills to provide appropriate curriculum and environments for young children from birth to age 6.
-Students examine a teacher's role in supporting development and fostering the joy of learning for all young children using observation and assessment strategies emphasizing the essential role of play.
-Planning, implementation and evaluation of curriculum, includes but not limited to: language and literacy, social and emotional learning, sensory learning, art and creativity, math, natural and physical sciences.
+Students learn and develop the knowledge and skills related to providing appropriate curriculum and environments for young children from birth to age 6.
+Students examine a teacher's role in supporting development and engagement for all young children.
+Students learn strategies for developmentally-appropriate practice based on observation and assessments across the curriculum, including 1) academic content areas, 2) play, art, and creativity, and 3) development of social-emotional, communication, and cognitive skills.

-CHILD DEVELOPMENT 10 Health, Safety and Nutrition 3 UNITS - (CSU)
+CHILD DEVELOPMENT 10 Health, Safety and Nutrition 3 UNITS- (CSU)